 J. Samuel Walker

 Former historian of the U.S. Nuclear Regulatory Commission, J. Samuel Walker is the author of five books on the history of nuclear power regulation, including Three Mile Island (2004) and The Road to Yucca Mountain (2009), which received the OAH Richard W. Leopold Prize.
-He is also the author of Prompt and Utter Destruction: Truman and the Use of Atomic Bombs against Japan (3rd edition, 2016).
-His most recent books cover the early history of ACC basketball (2011) and the creation of March Madness (2016).
+He is also the author of Prompt and Utter Destruction: Truman and the Use of Atomic Bombs against Japan (3rd edition, 2016) and Most of 14th Street Is Gone: The Washington, DC Riots of 1968 (2018), and a coauthor, with Randy Roberts, of The Road to Madness: How the 1973-1974 Season Transformed College Basketball (2016).
 He has appeared on network and cable television programs about the atomic bomb, Three Mile Island, and the history of college basketball.

 - A Rewarding Career as a Professional Historian in a Non-academic Setting